Fair value measurement

 The company assesses on a forward looking basis the expected credit losses associated with its assets carried at amortised cost.
 The impairment methodology applied depends on whether there has been a significant increase in credit risk.
 Note 7.11 details how the Company determines whether there has been a significant increase in credit risk.

 For trade receivables, the Company applies the simplified approach permitted by Ind AS 109 "Financial Instruments”.
-The application of simplified approach does not require the Company to track changes in credit risk of trade receivable.
 The Company calculates the expected credit losses on trade receivables using a provision matrix on the basis of its historical credit loss experience.

 Impairment of investment in Subsidiaries, Associates and Joint ventures